LibreCAD/docs/ref/widgets.rst

     :scale: 67
     :alt: Pen Wizard Dock

-This widget allows users to:
+The Pen Wizard allows users to:

     - Maintain a list of favorite colors